Nottinghamshire Police officer hit by train while helping man dies

 "Our hearts and deepest condolences go out to his family and we will do everything we can to support them through this unimaginably devastating time.

-"It is impossible to put into words how devastating this news is for everyone who loved and respected Graham."
+"It is impossible to put into words how devastating this news is for everyone who loved and respected Graham.

+"On Thursday, he went to work to protect the people of Nottinghamshire from harm, and it is testament to his bravery and dedication as a police officer that he was fatally injured while attempting to save another man's life."

 Ms Meynell also paid tribute to the officers who attended the scene, some of whom provided medical assistance while waiting for an ambulance.